-(a) On its own motion or by agreement of the parties and Counsel, the court will refer a case for resolution by an alternate dispute resolution procedure under Chapter 154, Civil Practice and Remedies Code.
-Any party or Counsel may move for such referral if agreement cannot be reached.

-(b) Pre-trial hearings or orders will not be required in every case, but upon request of any Counsel or on its own motion the court may set a hearing under Rule 166, Texas Rules of Civil Procedure, to consider such matters as might aid in the disposition of the action, including the entering of a docket control order.
+- (a) On its own motion or by agreement of the parties and Counsel, the court will refer a case for resolution by an alternate dispute resolution procedure under Chapter 154, Civil Practice and Remedies Code.
+Any party or Counsel may move for such referral if agreement cannot be reached. - (b) Pre-trial hearings or orders will not be required in every case, but upon request of any Counsel or on its own motion the court may set a hearing under Rule 166, Texas Rules of Civil Procedure, to consider such matters as might aid in the disposition of the action, including the entering of a docket control order.
 For further discussion of pre-trial hearings, see Rule 2.7 supra.
-Examples of a pre-trial order and docket control order are attached hereto as Appendix C and D.

-(c) Cases will be set for trial by the court upon written or oral request and representation of any Counsel that the case will be ready for trial.
-If an oral request is made, the Counsel making such request must immediately follow up such request in writing to all Counsel with a copy to the court.
+Examples of a pre-trial order and docket control order are attached hereto as Appendix B and C. - (c) Cases will be set for trial by the court upon written request and representation of any Counsel that the case will be ready for trial.
 The request may ask for a setting on a specific trial week, but no sooner than 45 days from the date of request, unless leave of court is obtained, or all Counsel agree to an earlier setting.
 The request must be sent to all Counsel.
 Any Counsel will file a written response to the request within 7 days after receipt stating any objection to the request for setting.
-The objecting Counsel must then request a hearing and, after the hearing, unless the court determines that the case is not ready for trial, the case will be set for trial on the date requested or the nearest date that the docket of the court will permit.

-(d) At the time of making a request for setting, Counsel shall inform the court of the estimated time for trial.
+The objecting Counsel must then request a hearing and, after the hearing, unless the court determines that the case is not ready for trial, the case will be set for trial on the date requested or the nearest date that the docket of the court will permit. - (d) At the time of making a request for setting, Counsel shall inform the court of the estimated time for trial.
 Counsel shall make a good faith estimate of the time required after consulting all Counsel and considering the following: proper examination of witnesses, introduction of exhibits, cross-examination and rebuttal of witnesses reasonably anticipated to be called by all of the parties.
 In the event that the time requested is not sufficient, the court may continue the matter until such date and time as the court's docket allows.
 If the court finds that the Counsel requesting the trial setting has misrepresented the reasonable time required in bad faith, the court may impose appropriate sanctions, including attorneys fees occasioned by any delay in trial and costs and expenses for travel of witnesses and parties who are required to return at a later date as a result of the continued setting.